bahmutov/avoid-while-loops-in-cypress/README.md

 ![Repeating cy.task command until we get number 7](./images/number7.png)

+## cypress-recurse

+I have made this code into a reusable function, available on NPM under `cypress-recurse`.
+See the repository [bahmutov/cypress-recurse](https://github.com/bahmutov/cypress-recurse).

 ## Videos

 I have explained the solution to this problem and refactored it several times to add more features, see the following videos